sovrin-foundation/libsovtoken/doc/building libsovtoken.md

 ## building libsovtoken
 1) get latest from master at https://github.com/evernym/libsovtoken.git
 2) the source code is in a sub-directory called libsovtoken
-3) run the following commands
+3) run the following commands from the libsovtoken subdirectory ..a. cargo update
-   a) cargo update
-   b) cargo build
+..b. cargo build
 4) run the tests
-   a) cargo test
+..a. cargo test

 *Please keep in mind* (at the time this document was written) some of the cargo crates are github repositories.
-If you update libsovtoken code from github you need to run build command as follows
+If you update libsovtoken code from github you need to run build command as follows ..a. cargo clean
-   a) cargo clean
-   b) cargo update
+..b. cargo update
-   c) cargo build
+..c. cargo build

 The cargo update command is necessary to make sure you get latest from the cargo crates in github